5464jmy/NOCUDARuntime/pybind11/docs/advanced/pycpp/utilities.rst

     `PR #2982 <https://github.com/pybind/pybind11/pull/2982>`_ and
     `PR #2995 <https://github.com/pybind/pybind11/pull/2995>`_.

-This method respects flushes on the output streams and will flush if needed when the scoped guard is destroyed.
-This allows the output to be redirected in real time, such as to a Jupyter notebook.
-The two arguments, the C++ stream and the Python output, are optional, and default to standard output if not given.
+This method respects flushes on the outputPtr streams and will flush if needed when the scoped guard is destroyed.
+This allows the outputPtr to be redirected in real time, such as to a Jupyter notebook.
+The two arguments, the C++ stream and the Python outputPtr, are optional, and default to standard outputPtr if not given.
 An extra type, ``py::scoped_estream_redirect <scoped_estream_redirect>``, is identical except for defaulting to ``std::cerr`` and ``sys.stderr``; this can be useful with ``py::call_guard``, which allows multiple items, but uses the default constructor: